philou/built-in-quality-game/Rules.md

 ### Built-in quality Presentation

 > Inspection does not improve the quality, nor guarantee quality.
 Inspection is too late.
 The quality, good or bad, is already in the product.
-Quality cannot be inspected into a product or service; it must be built into it.”
+Quality cannot be inspected into a product or service; it must be built into it.
 >
 > —W. Edwards Deming